Recommended List 2023

 'Where a variety has lower yield than the control varieties on the list it may still be listed for a specific use.
-In the 2021 RL there were three such varieties, one for use where the aggressive APYR strain of rhizomania occurs and the other two are herbicide tolerant varieties.
+In the 2023 RL there are four such varieties, one for use where the aggressive APYR strain of rhizomania occurs, two are ALS herbicide tolerant varieties and one has partial tolerance to Beet Mild Yellowing Virus.

 The RL now carries out some trials that are not treated with foliar fungicides and the data (including yields) from of these 'untreated trials' can be found under the Disease section below.
-Please note that these results are from a limited number of trials (2 each in 2018 and 2019).
+Please note that these results are from a limited number of trials (2 in 2019 and 3 each in 2020 and 2021).

-Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection for the 2017 to 2021 RL tables (these are the tables from which growers select varieties for that season’s sowing).
+Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection from 2019 to 2023.
 Click on the RL List below to see the relevant data table.
-In addition, the RL now carries out trials to determine the yield of varieties that have not been treated with foliar fungicides (see under Disease section below) for 2020 (limited data) and 2021 RLs.

 |NAME OF LIST||